 As discussed earlier in our MySQL Performance series, the InnoDB storage engine is designed to be a high-performance database for very large datasets.
 The row-locking technique it uses allows for many read and write requests to occur on a single table concurrently.
 This is a vast improvement in speed over traditional Continue reading “MySQL Performance: InnoDB Buffers & Directives”

 The majority of work needed when adjusting the MySQL server is editing the applicable directives within a MySQL configuration file.
 There are multiple, optional configuration files that MySQL looks for when starting up.
-They are read in the following order: Continue reading “MySQL Performance: System Configuration File & Routine Maintenance”
+They are read in the following order: Continue reading “MySQL System Config & Routine Maintenance”

 As we explored in our previous article of our MySQL Perfomance Series: MySQL vs. MariaDB there are very few downsides to using MariaDB over standard MySQL.
 Our high-availbility MariaDBs have proven itself to be a worthy successor with easily migitated drawbacks.
 As the last article in our series we will focus on upgrading to various MySQL and MariaDB version on the following servers: